How to Start a Home Care Business in Texas: A Step-by-Step Guide

 1. Preparation

 Before you jump into starting your home care business in Texas, you need a solid plan.
-This plan will help you figure out your strategy, understand your potential profits and pricing, and decide where to put your time and money.
+In this plan must account for higher labor costs and the tech-heavy requirements of modern compliance.

 What to include in your Texas home care business plan:

-• Market research: What home care services do Texans need most?
+• Market research: What home care services do Texans need most in 2025?
 Who else is offering these services in your area?
-How do people in Texas usually pay for home care?
+How do people in Texas usually pay for home care (e.g., private pay vs. the expanded Medicaid waiver programs)?

 • Your brand: What makes your home care business special in Texas?
 What services will you offer?

 • Business structure: Will you work alone and hire caregivers as needed?
-Set up an LLC?
+Set up an LLC (a popular choice)?
 Partner with someone?
 Who will you need to hire?

 • How you’ll run things: How will you provide your services?
 How will you keep patient information safe and private?
 How will you handle complaints?

-• Money matters: What's your budget?
-Will you need a loan?
+• Money matters: What’s your budget?
+With inflation, will you need a loan?
 How much profit do you expect to make?
-How many patients do you need to make money?
+How many patients do you need to make money

 We’ll talk more about finding staff and marketing your business later on.